Trainer, Coach, Facilitator

 2) What has influenced you in life, and how does it show up in your work?

-Meditation, energy work and transpersonal psychology played a major role in creating the human being I am today.
-I integrate these aspects seamlessly into my workshops whenever the opportunity arises and the group welcomes these excursions.
-Showing that there is more to reality than meets the eye, and understanding one's own role and responsibility in co-creating that reality are essential.
+Meditation, energy work, and transpersonal psychology have played a major role in shaping the human being I am today.
+I integrate these aspects naturally into my workshops whenever the opportunity arises and the group welcomes such explorations.
+Showing that there is more to reality than meets the eye — and understanding one’s own role and responsibility in co-creating that reality — is essential.

 3) Why do you work for humancraft?

-I greatly enjoy working with human art because of the hands-on experience and opportunities to share our vision and mission in places where it makes an impact.
+I really enjoy working with humancraft because of the practical experience it brings and the opportunities to share our vision and mission in places where it can have real impact.

 4) What has been your biggest challenge at humancraft so far?

-The biggest challenge is recognizing where my responsibilities end and trusting that participants will take their growth process as theirs, even if it's not always visible at first glance.
-Each training is a 50 to 50 process: I go 100% with my 50% responsibility for the training and each participant has the remaining 50% in that they own the learning process and make the most of what I offer.
+The biggest challenge is recognizing where my responsibility ends and trusting that participants will take ownership of their own growth process, even when this is not always immediately visible.
+Every training session is a 50/50 process: I bring 100% commitment to my 50% responsibility for the training, and each participant holds the remaining 50% by owning their learning process and making the best possible use of what I offer.

 5) How does your work influence your personal development and career?